lipupini/lipupini/README.md

 ## Note

-ActivityPub transactions should occur via HTTPS per spec.
-The default collection name `example@localhost` will need to be updated for remote communication.
+ActivityPub transactions should occur via HTTPS per spec. https://ngrok.com can be used to get up and running quickly for development.

-When requesting account display or JSON, for example `http://localhost:4000/@example` via the handle `@example@locahost`, for now the directory in the `collections` folder must match exactly the identifier.
-So if you make a proxy, e.g. `testlipupini.proxy.ngrok.com`, the identifier folder will need to be renamed or copied to `exmaple@testlipupini.proxy.ngrok.com`.
-This is likely to change.